ianto-cannon/clean-clipboard/README.md

 # Remove Emails from Clipboard

-A lightweight shell script that removes all email addresses from your clipboard text before pasting — useful for better privacy when pasting email threads into ChatGPT or other AI tools.
-Can be used on macOS and Linux.
+A lightweight shell script that removes all email addresses from your clipboard — useful for better privacy when pasting email threads into ChatGPT or other AI tools.
+Can be used on macOS or Linux.

 ---